 Chapter 4 - Muscle Tissue

-Muscle cells (myofibers) synthesize and maintain the contractile function of connective tissue.
-Three types of muscle are recognized based on their distinctive structural and functional features: skeletal, cardiac muscle and smooth muscle.
+Muscle tissue is composed of cells that maintain the contractile function of connective tissue.
+Three types of muscle tissue are recognized based on their structure, function, and location: